greganswer/casper_frontend/README.md

 - Show Casper Sleep Inc. the benefits of having a robust chatbot interface

+### TODO

+1. Change chat input to only unfocus when on a screen width less than 400px (or something similar)

 ### Requirements

 - A chat interface with a chatbot that can answer any question that is referenced in [Casper's FAQ](https://casper.com/ca/en/faqs)